How to Do a Bratislava Day Trip from Vienna

 Where to Stay in Vienna

-Motel One Wien – Hauptbahnhof– This hotel is a great place to stay if you want a chic and trendy hotel in a convenient location for exploring Vienna.
-Situated close to Vienna’s main train station (perfect for going on a day trip to Bratislava!), they have a range of clean and comfortable rooms available and an option to include breakfast each morning.
-Click here to see their availability
+Motel One Wien – Hauptbahnhof – This hotel is a great place to stay if you want a chic and trendy hotel in a convenient location for exploring Vienna.
+Situated close to Vienna’s main train station (perfect for visiting Bratislava!), they have a range of clean and comfortable rooms available and an option to include breakfast each morning.

 Not quite what you’re looking for?
 Click here to browse more Vienna hotels!